Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

-\begin{proof} When there are exactly $k$ valid buyers, $k$-PWM runs Myerson's mechanism among all valid buyers.
-According to Proposition~\ref{prop:upperbound}, it reaches the optimum of the expected revenue when there are totally $k$ valid buyers.
-As a result, $k$-PWM is locally optimal at all structure profiles in $R_k$. \end{proof}
+\begin{proof} When there are exactly $k$ valid buyers, $k$-PWM runs Myerson's mechanism among all of them.
+By Proposition~\ref{prop:upperbound}, any other IC and IR mechanism that cannot have a higher expected revenue when there are totally at most $k$ valid buyers.
+As a result, $k$-PWM is optimal over $R_k$. \end{proof}

-Finally, a globally optimal diffusion auction does not exist due to the local optimality of $k$-PWM.